- Borosilicate Glass

 Strength is important for use in electronics, but its resistance to corrosion is arguably a more valuable trait.
 Pure aluminium also has an electrical conductivity of about 38 million S/m, while alloys can have a lower conductivity, but rarely as low as that of iron or steel.

+Want to learn more about borosilicate glass?
 This special type of glass is produced from melting the following substances (with corresponding approximate composition): silica sand (59.5%), boric oxide (21.5%), potassium oxide (14.4%), zinc oxide (2.3%), and trace amounts of calcium oxide and aluminium oxide.
 Continue reading.

 Iron isn’t so much a “green” material as it is a “yellow” one, in the sense that it isn’t necessarily good or bad for the environment.
 Iron ore is the fourth most abundant element in the earth’s crust.
 If discarded in its pure form, iron does not possess any glaring environmental challenges.
 Iron alloys, however, are not pure iron – some of them, such as steel, are created using carbon, which doesn’t create any toxicity issues.